lyuzinmaxim/gstreamer-c-api/README.md

 # 8. CSI camera as input, make inference & encoding & send custom metadata to custom & video saving from server command at the same time

 Main part in 8.4 directory

+Runs datections & metadata sending at 30 FPS, encoded video also 30 FPS